 Research continues to be done into the sports nutrition benefits of L-glutamine.
 In 2019, a study was published supporting the anti-fatigue benefits of this essential amino acid.
 Additionally, a study was recently carried out to determine the body mass benefits of administering L-glutamine to chicks in meat production applications.
 The facilitators of this study determined that chicks fed L-glutamine attained greater body mass than the control group.

 Why everyone should be taking WeAreFeel supplements

-Whether you exercise frequently or not, glutamine is essential to your overall health and well-being.
+Whether you exercise frequently or not, L-glutamine is essential to your overall health and well-being.
 More and more, it’s becoming clear that your gut health is directly tied to your overall wellness; your gut is where all the nutrients you consume are processed, and without optimal gut health, your susceptibility to low energy levels and disease increases.

-Here at WeAreFeel, we’re pioneering the next generation of supplements, and with 5mg of glutamine in every capsule of Feel, we provide you with the exact dose of this amino acid that the latest studies indicate as being ideal for immune, digestive, and muscular function.
-Especially if you’re on an animal-free diet or you’re too busy to make sure you get three square meals per day, supplementing with Feel is the best way to get the glutamine you need to avoid illness and stay active!
+Here at WeAreFeel, we’re pioneering the next generation of supplements, and with 5mg of L-glutamine in every capsule of Feel, we provide you with the exact dose of this amino acid that the latest studies indicate as being ideal for immune, digestive, and muscular function.
+Especially if you’re on an animal-free diet or you’re too busy to make sure you get three square meals per day, supplementing with Feel is the best way to get the L-glutamine you need to avoid illness and stay active!

 - Nutrition, Anabolism, and the Wound Healing Process: An Overview

 - The effect of intravenous alanyl-glutamine supplementation on plasma glutathione levels in intensive care unit trauma patients receiving enteral nutrition: the results of a randomised controlled trial.

 - A randomised cross-over study of the metabolic and hormonal responses following two preoperative conditioning drinks.